 The discussion rounds at the conference are your chance to get involved and help the EPO to set its priorities for European patent information in future.

-for expert users which is planned for Thursday, 6 November, all discussion rounds and tutorials will take place on Tuesday, 4 November 2014.
+for expert users which is planned for 12 November, all discussion rounds and tutorials will take place on 10 November 2015.

 IMPORTANT!
 Pre-registration is required for the discussion rounds and

 |09.00 - 10.30 hrs

 |Discussion round 1

 |Discussion round 2